Nevenall/blades-in-the-dark/src/04-the-score.md

 #### Cell block control

 Your crew has a cell block under their total control—guards and all.
-You never take /trauma/ from incarceration.
+You never take {trauma} from incarceration.

 #### Guard payoff